Stan's Food Restaurant: Plot

 After another disastrous trip to a restaurant, Stan Smith finally reveals to his wife Francine why they can never find a restaurant that suits him: After his father left, Stan's mother took him to Johnson's Parlor in Philadelphia, where they had everything from chocolate covered hot dogs to cherry pie pizza (dishes that caused him severe diarrhea).
 But as they left, Johnson's exploded and Stan could never again relive the joy he had at the restaurant.
 Stan also recalls that he was molested by his priest, Father Roy, but on later reflection, realizes that it was he who seduced Father Roy.
 Francine suggests that Stan open his restaurant, and so Stan turns to Roger for help, since he has experience in doing things he has no idea about.
 As construction progress, Roger makes heavy changes to the layout, eventually kicking Stan out of the project, as the loan they took out from the bank is under Roger's name.

 After Francine takes him to the former site of Johnson's to inspire him, Stan borrows money from Francine's parents and opens his restaurant right next door to Roger's.
 Despite Roger's acts of sabotage, such as placing a sign in front saying that the cooks are clumsy and have AIDS, Stan's restaurant is a success, while Roger's is a flop.
 Unable to admit defeat, Roger blows up Stan's restaurant which ends up burning his own in the process.
 Roger explains it as a way to cover up the arson by having Stan's place as the fire's source, as no one would suspect Stan of arson due to his success.
 Stan threatens to kill Roger, but backs down when Roger points a gun at his throat, telling him to relax.

-Meanwhile, Steve, Stan's youngest son, meets a new girl named Ashley, who was kicked out of her last school for "having too much sex."
+Meanwhile, Steve, Stan's son, meets a new girl named Ashley, who was kicked out of her last school for "having too much sex."
 She invites Steve over while her parents are out of town, asking him to bring a friend for her friend Julia.
 When he arrives with Snot Lonstein, they discover that Julia is a doll.
 Snot is frustrated that he has no date, but stays for Steve's sake.
 Snot carelessly tosses Julia on a bed before using the bathroom, leading Ashley to assume that Snot "raped" Julia.
 After an unpleasant experience in which Julia "admits" she instigated it and "gets an abortion", Steve and Snot attempt to make it seem as though Julia killed herself and requested Ashley have sex with Steve in her note.
 But when Ashley realizes she was "murdered" and wants to find out her killer, Steve gives up, leaves in frustration, and dismisses Ashley as a weirdo.